American Made (professional wrestling)

-American Made is a professional wrestling stable consisting of leader Chad Gable, The Creed Brothers (Julius Creed and Brutus Creed) and Ivy Nile.
-They are all signed to WWE, where they perform on the Raw brand.
-The stable is a successor to Gable's previous tag team (American Alpha) and stable (Alpha Academy).
+American Made is an American professional wrestling stable consisting of leader Chad Gable, the Creed Brothers (Julius Creed and Brutus Creed) and Ivy Nile.
+They are all signed to WWE, where they perform on the Raw brand and also appears in their sister promotion Lucha Libre AAA Worldwide.
+The stable is a successor to Gable's previous tag team (American Alpha) and stable (Alpha Academy), as well as the Creed Brothers and Nile's former stable (Diamond Mine).

 History

+Formative years (2024–2025)

-On the June 17, 2024 episode of Raw, after Gable was abandoned by his Alpha Academy teammates Otis, Akira Tozawa, and Maxxine Dupri following the weeks of Gable's abuse towards them, he was attacked by the debuting Wyatt Sicks stable at the end of the broadcast.
-Throughout the next few weeks, Gable attempted to reconcile with Alpha Academy, only to be rebuffed.
-At the same time, The Creed Brothers (Julius Creed and Brutus Creed) and Ivy Nile showed sympathy towards Gable's situation with the Wyatt Sicks.
-On the July 15 episode of Raw, Gable called out Bo Dallas, the leader of the Wyatt Sicks, to the ring for a confrontation, although it was merely a ruse as the Creed Brothers attacked Dallas before being repelled by the other Wyatt Sicks members, turning both brothers heel for the first time since 2022 and cementing their alliance with Gable.
+On the June 17, 2024 episode of Raw, after Chad Gable was abandoned by his Alpha Academy teammates Otis, Akira Tozawa, and Maxxine Dupri following the weeks of Gable's abuse towards them, he was attacked by the debuting Wyatt Sicks stable at the end of the broadcast.
+On the July 15 episode of Raw, Gable formed a stable with Julius and Brutus Creed with Nile.
 On the August 5 episode of Raw, the stable was officially named American Made, and they faced the Wyatt Sicks' Erick Rowan, Dexter Lumis and Joe Gacy in a six-man tag team match but failed to win the match.
-On the August 12 episode of Raw, The Creed Brothers faced Otis and Tozawa (who were accompanied by Dupri) in a Texas Tornado tag team match.
-During the closing moments of the match, Nile officially joined the group after she attacked Dupri.
-The attack distracted Otis and Tozawa, costing them the match.
-As a result, Nile turned heel for the first time since 2022 and reuniting with The Creed Brothers.